ablce9/esocks/README.md

 ## TODO
  - Make valgrind stop complaining about memory leak stuff.
 There seems nasty leaks around lru cache.
- - Need a breakthrough in crpyto.c.
-Cannot figure out how to handle successive buffer.
+ - ~~Need a breakthrough in crpyto.c.
+Cannot figure out how to handle successive buffer.~~ Use stream ciphers instead of block ciphers.
- - RELEASE!
-RELEASE!
-Make app portable!
+ - key and intial vector for EVP_CIPHER_CTX is hard-coded now, so let's come up with some idea not do so.

 ## What the heck is this?
  I'm inspired by Tor project.
 You launch two servers on your local computer and a server somewhere safe.
 Two servers establish a _safe_ tunnel and you can access stuff without being afraid of eavesdroppers.<br/>